Chandini-1727/ACCELERATING-VACCINE-DEVELOPMENT/README.md

 # ACCELERATING-VACCINE-DEVELOPMENT
-## PROBLEM STATEMENT:
+## OVERVIEW:
-Moderna is a global bio technology company which focuses on drug discovery and development. it requires a robust and scalable cloud infrastructure to mange massive data requirements and computations needs.
-The traditional methods of data processing and simulation in vaccine development are time-consuming and resource-intensive.
-This hinders the speed at which vaccines can be researched, tested, and brought to market, especially during a global health crisis.
+Moderna, a leading biotechnology company, specializes in drug discovery and development.
+To support its large-scale data processing and computational needs, it requires a scalable and efficient cloud infrastructure.
+Traditional methods of data handling and simulations in vaccine development are slow and resource-intensive, delaying research, testing, and production.
+Implementing advanced cloud solutions can help accelerate the process, ensuring faster vaccine development, especially in times of global health emergencies.